harness/developer-hub/docs/platform/git-experience/git-settings.md

 If you are using Bitbucket on-prem and `feature.file.editor` is set to false in the `bitbucket.properties`, make sure you enable **Use Git client for commits** in the default settings at the account scope.
 Harness will check out the code on the delegate and use the Git client to make the commits to your Git repository.

-To enable this setting in Harness:
+To enable this setting in Harness, do the following:

 1. Go to **ACCOUNT SETTINGS**, and then select **Account Resources**.
 2. Select **Default Settings**, and then select **Git Experience**.
 3. Enable **Use Git client for commits**.

-## Use different repos for entities
+## Use different repos for Git Experience pipelines and InputSets

 To link input sets and pipelines from different repositories, enable **Allow different repo for Pipeline and InputSets** in the default settings.
 For more information, go to Default settings.

-To enable this setting in Harness:
+To enable this setting in Harness, do the following:

 1. Go to **ACCOUNT SETTINGS**, and then select **Account Resources**.
 2. Select **Default Settings**, and then select **Git Experience**.